 The cataloguing of the physical items of the dissertations produces ca 25 new catalogue records every day and thus makes the physical items of the dissertations searchable via LIBRIS and the Internet.
 Until the dissertations are scanned as part of this project, scans can be ordered by ordinary routine from our Photographic services department.

 The scanning will be carried out by various techniques depending on the format, binding and age of the dissertation.
 If the condition of the dissertation allows it, it will be scanned using a scan robot.
 In other cases they will be scanned manually.
 The images of the text pages will then be OCR-processed in order to create searchable full text files.
 These full text files will be of various quality depending on the age and the language of the text.
 OCR-processing dissertations in Swedish and Latin from ca 1800 onwards result in an OCR text of a high degree of accuracy, whereas older dissertations in Latin and in languages written in other alphabets will contain some inaccuracies.
-In the future we hope to be able to connect these digitized texts to a crowdsourcing service, in which members of the University can contribute to a better text.

 - Anteckningar om Westgöta-bergens bildning.